Marvin Pratt: Political life

 This program is still in effect today, and has been expanded to include private businesses.

 In 2000, Pratt was elected the president of the Common Council: "...he was motivated to run after seeing so many vacant boarded up houses never changing in Milwaukee neighborhoods.
 The city was divided and the city workforce and federal departments didn't represent Milwaukee's population."

 When mayor John Norquist stepped down in 2004 three months before his term expired, Pratt became acting mayor.
 He was the first African-American to act as mayor of Milwaukee.
 Pratt ran in a primary election for the mayoral seat and finished first from a field of thirteen candidates during the primary.
 He lost his bid to Tom Barrett in the 2004 general election.

 On February 4, 2011, Pratt was sworn in as interim Milwaukee County Executive.
 Appointed by County Board Chairman Lee Holloway, he filled the unexpired term of former Milwaukee County Executive Scott Walker, who was elected governor of Wisconsin, until the special Spring Election held on April 5, 2011.
 Upon being sworn in, Pratt became the first person to have acted as both Milwaukee Mayor and Milwaukee County Executive.

 On April 5, 2011, Chris Abele defeated Republican challenger Jeff Stone, capturing over 61% of the vote and succeeded Pratt to serve out the remainder of then-County Executive Scott Walker's original term.

-Personal life and legacy
+Personal life

-Pratt married Dianne Sherrill in 1971.
-They have two children, Michael Pratt and Andrea Pratt.
-They have five grandchildren.

-Pratt was a major in the United States Army Reserves.

 In October 2015, the Milwaukee Public School Board passed a resolution to rename Silver Spring Elementary after Pratt.
 On July 15, 2016, the school was officially renamed Marvin E. Pratt Elementary School.

-On December 5th, 2022, Pratt’s daughter, Andrea announced her candidacy for Alderwoman of the First District, the seat her father held for nearly 18 years.